saigouthamkaranam/Python-Programming/Beginer-Level-Projects/2 - BMI Calculator/README.md

 - 📌If statements (How ever this u can skip this part)
 <br/>

 ⚜ Challenge: for better complexity I have used If statements.
-You can skip this step and just print the BMI value if you feel its too complex At the momnent. <br/>
+You can skip this step and just print the BMI value if you feel its too complex. <br/>
 <br/>
 _Feel free to download and edit the code💨_ ➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖<br/>